wavebeem/wavebeem.com/src/blog/2025/review-pokemon-crystal/index.md

 Color (known as Dragon Warrior Monsters originally), I think you should give it a shot!
 Assuming you're in the mood for a Game Boy Color game.

-If you're looking for something more modern, you can't go wrong with Sh*in Megami Tensei V: Vengeance*, which is available on most modern gaming systems.
+If you're looking for something more modern, you can't go wrong with _Shin Megami Tensei V: Vengeance_, which is available on most modern gaming systems.
 Don't listen to the haters about its lackluster story: the writing is more interesting than any Pokémon game I've played, barring maybe Scarlet/Violet.